amlawson98/XY_MC/README.md

 General Description in Alex_Lawson_Report.pdf

-1) Tkinter - This is the animal package I'm usuing.
-It should come with a normal anaconda distribution.
-It doesn't work in Jupyter, so make sure to run it on you computer.
+A Quick Explainer for what everything is:

+- XY_MC.py is the main program here.
+It centers around a function called optimize_and_draw, that runs the simulated annealing algorithm.

+- XY_MC_interact.py pulls up a Tkinter GUI when run, which allows the user to modify lattice type, temperature and Hamiltonian at will.

+-
+__Dependencies__
+1) Python 3, with packages from default Anaconda Distribution
+  - Using packages: tkinter (For GUI), numpy, random, copy, matplotlib, math, time, numba, sklearn, PIL

-2) tdqm - This makes the progress bar, which i think is pretty much essential since it tells you the Temperature and Energy as well as the system anneals.
+2) tdqm - This makes the progress bar.
+This essential for anything **except** XY_MC_interact.py, since it tells you the Temperature and Energy as well as the system anneals.
-Use pip install tqdm.
+  - Use pip install tqdm.
 I doubt it'll conflict with any installed packages.
 Its pretty lightweight.

-A Quick Explainer for what everything is:

-XY_MC.py is the main program here.
-It centers around a function called optimize_and_draw, that runs the simulated annealing algorithm.
-XY_MC_interact.py pulls up a Tkinter GUI when run, which allows the user to modify lattice type, temperature and Hamiltonian at will.